StratusLab/documentation/users-tutorial/src/main/markdown/04-vm-lifecycle.md

 machine in the cloud infrastructure.
 The cloud administrator of your infrastructure can provide these limits.

+## Deploy VM with a predefined resource type

-## Deploy a VM of type "m1.xlarge"
+Deploy a VM of type "m1.xlarge"

     $ stratus-run-instance --quiet --type=m1.xlarge BtSKdXa2SvHlSVTvgFgivIYDq--
     5509, 134.158.75.203